-Moxi® is a gentle non-ablative fractionated wavelength laser that is ideal for nearly anyone who would like brighter, refreshed, more youthful looking skin.
-The nonablative fractionated wavelength laser concentrates on improving the overall quality of the skin and preventing the signs of aging.
+Moxi is a gentle non-ablative fractionated wavelength laser that is ideal for nearly anyone who would like brighter, refreshed, more youthful looking skin.
+This nonablative fractionated wavelength laser concentrates on improving the overall quality of the skin and preventing the signs of aging.
 However, when the early signs of aging are present, the providers at the Buckingham Center for Facial Plastic Surgery (aka the Buckingham Center) may be able to address these signs with this revolutionary laser treatment.

 Who Should Consider Having Moxi Laser Treatments in Austin, Texas?

 Patients frequently ask the doctors at the Buckingham Center how they can add subtle skin rejuvenation treatments to their overall skincare routine.
 One way patients can accomplish this is with nonablative fractionated wavelength laser treatments.
-These innovative treatments rejuvenate, brighten, and refresh the skin.
+These innovative treatments rejuvenate, brighten and refresh the skin.

 - Nonablative fractionated wavelength laser treatments are ideal for an individual who needs a light touch up to help improve skin quality and pigment, or for someone who is just beginning his or her skin care journey and would like a preventative treatment.